saib-poorna/Recipes_Reviews_Data_Analysis/README.md

 We worked with two datasets from food.com, a website where people post and review recipes.
 RAW_recipes was a dataset of recipes from food.com and aspects of their preparation, including prep time, number of ingredients, number of steps, nutritional value, etc. It had 83,782 rows with each row representing a unique recipe.
 The second dataset we worked with was RAW_interactions, which was a dataset that contained reviews and ratings for the recipes in RAW_recipes.
 Ratings were from 0-5 stars.
 It had 731,927 rows each representing a review of a recipe.

+#### Question: Are the ratings of recipes that used higher numbers of ingredients were significantly different from those that used a lower number of ingredients?

 With this data, we sought to ask the question of whether the ratings of recipes that used higher numbers of ingredients were significantly different from those that used a lower number of ingredients.

 The two datasets were later merged, but the columns we used were the `rating` column from RAW_interactions, which we later turned into `avg_rating` by finding the average rating for each recipe, and the `n_ingredients` column from the RAW_recipes dataset.